 Orange Julius Recipe

 This comes down to personal preference, but I like my Orange Julius to be the texture of a thick smoothie.
 Still sippable through a straw, but slushy enough that if you try to gulp too much at once, it will brain-freeze the living daylights out of your head.

-Use my Orange Julius Recipe below as a starting point, and adjust the amount of ice cubes depending on your preferred texture, and how big your ice cubes are.
-You can even add enough ice to make your homemade Orange Julius thick enough to eat with a spoon (think the texture of Italian ice) if youโ€™re into that sort of thing.
+Use the Orange Julius recipe below as a starting point, and adjust the amount of ice cubes depending on your preferred texture, and how big your ice cubes are.
+Add more ice cubes if you want the julius to be a little thicker.

+Orange Julius Recipe